hiddenSymmetries/simsopt/docs/source/geo.rst

-If you have multiple curve and/or surface objects, a convenient way to plot them together on the same axes is the function :func:`simsopt.geo.plot.plot()`, which accepts a list of objects as its argument.
+If you have multiple curve and/or surface objects, a convenient way to plot them together on the same axes is the function :func:`simsopt.geo.plotting.plot()`, which accepts a list of objects as its argument.
 Any keywords passed to this function are passed to the ``.plot()`` methods of the individual objects, so you may wish to pass keywords such as ``engine`` or ``close``.
 Alternatively, you can also